aimtyaem/matlab-simscape-transient-ai-classifier/README.md

 The underlying physical phenomenon is governed by the hydraulic momentum equation:
 ## AI Agent Taxonomy: Large Reasoning Models (LRMs)
 To ensure strict compliance with physical conservation laws, this framework rejects vanilla autoregressive transformers or Small Language Models (SLMs) in favor of **Large Reasoning Models (LRMs)**.
 As mapped in the agentic architecture taxonomy, LRMs meet retrieval-augmented generation (RAG) by integrating deep internal reasoning paths with external physical constraints.
 Unlike standard models that rely on superficial text-matching, frontier LRMs—such as **Claude Fable 5** and **Claude Opus 4.7/4.8**—employ adaptive reasoning and "max effort" thinking protocols.
-This allows the agent to systematically verify that the transient inputs (delta_P, dQ_dt) are mathematically consistent with the fluid density and conduit geometry before outputting a classification label, virtually eliminating unphysical code and parameter hallucinations.
+This allows the agent to systematically verify that the transient inputs (ΔP, dQ/dt) are mathematically consistent with the fluid density and conduit geometry before outputting a classification label, virtually eliminating unphysical code and parameter hallucinations.
 ## Key Architectural Features
  1. **Programmatic Simscape Interface:** Automatically configures pipeline dimensions and valve boundary parameters, runs the solver, and extracts high-frequency pressure and flow rate sensors.
  2. **Telemetry Compression & Feature Extraction:** Compresses raw time-series data into high-level physical features (peak pressure, deceleration rate, and surge time) to reduce LLM token usage and prevent context window saturation.